MuhammedAlperenYilmaz/Netflix/Readme.md

 7. **Cleanup**: Once the test is complete, ensure that the browser is closed using the `driver.quit()` method to free up resources.

-## License

-This project is licensed under the MIT License.
-Refer to the LICENSE file in the repository for details.